-Applications for a Bass Choral Scholarship, starting immediately for the 2017-18 year are now underway.
-Please refer to the Application Pack for information on the position, as well as how to apply.
+Applications for a Bass Choral Scholarship, starting immediately for the 2017-18 year are ongoing.
+Please refer to this Application Pack for information on the position, as well as how to apply.

 St Mary Magdalene Church, Richmond, seeks to appoint four Choral Scholars for the academic year 2017-18 (September till end of July).
 One scholar per part (SATB) will be appointed and the scholarships are open to both male and female candidates.
 Countertenors are most welcome to apply.
 Scholars are paid an annual honorarium of £1,000 plus extra fees for any weddings/funerals as available through the year.